david-decastro/cheap-gas-finder/README.md

 ## 📊 Data Processing and Privacy

 - **Temporary and Anonymous Data**: The bot temporarily processes anonymous usage statistics to improve the service.
 No personal data is stored or shared.
-- **Your Privacy is Safe**: The only data we handle is related to fuel type preferences and location for the purpose of the current search.
-Once the search is done, everything is cleared.
+- **Your Privacy is Safe**: We only use the data necessary for the current search, such as your fuel preferences and approximate location.
+Both your user ID and location are stored anonymously and are used solely to generate usage statistics.

 ## 🌍 Availability